-This area was one of the first areas to be planted by Col. Stephenson R Clarke at the turn of the twentieth century.
-Whilst being severely hit in the great storm of 1987, a number of unusual trees remain, alongside the magnolias that are magnificent in March.
+The horseshoe shaped planting in this Garden creates a carpet of colourful deciduous azaleas which dazzle in shades of yellow, orange, red, pink, white and cream from late spring.
+This was one of the first areas to be planted by Col. Stephenson R Clarke at the turn of the twentieth century and despite being severely hit in the great storm of 1987, a number of unusual trees remain, alongside magnificent magnolias.

-Most of the azaleas were selected from the famous Knaphill strain, bred by the two Antony Waterers, father and son, over a 60 year period.
-The flowers are better formed and cleaner in colour than many of the more modern hybrids.
+Most of the azaleas you see in this Garden were selected from the famous Knaphill strain, bred by the two Antony Waterers, father and son, over a 60 year period.
+The flowers are better formed and crisper in colour than many of the more modern hybrids.

 - Cornus kousa